raspberrypilearning/fart-detector/WORKSHEET.md

 GPIO.setmode(GPIO.BCM) #use BCM pin layout GPIO.setup(TRIGGER, GPIO.IN)
 ```
 The `GPIO.setmode` line above configures the GPIO library to use the Broadcom pin layout which matches the graphic in the breadboard diagrams above.
-Then the `GPIO.setup` line actually configures the trigger pin to be an `INPUT`, that allows us to read the state of it to test if it is `HIGH` or `LOW`.
+Then the `GPIO.setup` line actually configures the trigger pin to be an `INPUT`, that allows us to read the state of it to test if it is HIGH or LOW.
 The next task is for us to loop through all the possible on/off combinations for the ladder (0 to 15 in binary) and locate the threshold of this trigger pin.

 So the algorithm will be something like: